billkarsh/SpikeGLX/Markdown/ShankView_Help.md

 2. Set a very fast time scale like 0.01s for better resolution.
 3. Use the `Pause` button to freeze the display for a better look.

+### Edit Tab Quick Reference

+* The editor is resizable.
+* `Load` an existing file.
+* `Default` sets bank zero with standard reference, gains and filters.
+* `Save` a non-default table as a file.
+* {Reference, Gains, Filter} are applied to all channels.
+* Change the magnification with the `Pix/pad` box.
+* You can tab among the items in the editor.
+* When the scrollbar has focus you can navigate along the probe with the arrow or page keys.

+### Boxes

+Define your region(s) of interest:

+1. Set the `Boxes` menu to the number of desired regions.
+2. Click on the probe to place the centers of boxes.

+* Dark outlines indicate excluded sites.
+* Boxes snap into place next to existing boxes or forbidden zones.
+* Click in an existing box to delete it.
+* `Clear` removes all boxes.

 _fin_